Understanding baby cues, in particular your newborn’s cues or signals is something that should just come naturally, right?

 If your baby is particularly gassy, it’s definitely worth taking the time to get to the root cause of the gassiness.
 To read more about the causes of and remedies for baby swallowing excess air, this link will jump you straight to the relevant section in the gassy baby post.

-Baby cues for gut pain: “I HAVE A LOT OF DISCOMFORT & PAIN IN MY GUT”
+#5 Baby cues for gut/gas pain: “I HAVE A LOT OF DISCOMFORT & PAIN IN MY GUT”

-Babies not only tend to swallow extra air when feeding, but they also often experience abdominal pain due to gas produced in the gut.
-Really they have it hard!
+In addition, they also often experience abdominal pain due to gas produced in the gut, for various reasons:

 To read more about the causes of and remedies for baby producing extra gas in the gut, this link will jump you straight to the relevant section in the gassy baby post.